wkhere/stackless/Doc/library/urllib.parse.rst

    parsing errors.
 If false (the default), errors are silently ignored.
 If true, errors raise a :exc:`ValueError` exception.

+   The optional *encoding* and *errors* parameters specify how to decode percent-encoded sequences into Unicode characters, as accepted by the :meth:`bytes.decode` method.

    Use the :func:`urllib.parse.urlencode` function to convert such lists of pairs into query strings.

+   .. versionchanged:: 3.2
+      Add *encoding* and *errors* parameters.

 .. function:: urlunparse(parts)